 By that time, I was working on Commercial and Family Mediation.
 I also worked with the Argentinean Mandatory Mediation Program, as a pre-judicial system, and in my private practice.
 I complemented my practice learning coaching methods (1997-1998), and taking coaching seminars.
 I also took Neuro-linguistics courses and communication.
 Later on, I became a coach myself while continuing my mediation practice.
 I was a mediator for many years before coming to Ontario with my family.

-Here, I took new courses in interpersonal dispute resolution, first as a community mediator at the Saint Stephen house, in Toronto, and worked as a mediator for a community mediation service in Mississauga.
-I was also working as an Interpreter (French/Spanish) at a company in the GTA at the time.
+Here, I took new courses about interpersonal dispute resolution, first as a community mediator at the Saint Stephen house, -in Toronto- and worked as a mediator for a community mediation service in Mississauga.
+At that time I was also working as an Interpreter (French/Spanish) for a company in the GTA.

 In 2012/13, I returned to Family and Divorce mediation, and did my studies at the University of Waterloo, Conrad Grebel University College, with Barbara Landau among others.
 I practised and worked as an intern mediator for the family mediation services the Brampton Courts.
 Nowadays I also deliver the MIP’s or Mandatory Information Program for the courts in Brampton.

 Family mediation comes as a natural result for my inclination to contribute to peace and dialogue in the family, and in the community.
 Always involved in education, - teaching languages and Civics- I’m aware that communities work well when we actively listen to conflict, seize the opportunity and commit to solve them.